How many days after birth should you take newborn photos? Prepare during pregnancy so you don't regret not taking them

 The answer is knowledge, preparation, and timing.

-The newborn period lasts only 28 days
+The newborn period is a short miracle of just 28 days

-・Preparation during pregnancy determines 90% of success
+・Mental preparation during pregnancy determines 90% of success

 But it's okay.